This event was held virtually and streamed as a Zoom webinar. Watch a recording of the talk on YouTube.

-Please join us for the launch of Exit from Hegemony: The Unraveling of the American Global Order (Oxford University Press, April 2020), featuring a discussion between co-authors Alexander Cooley (Director, Harriman Institute) and Daniel Nexon (Associate Professor, Georgetown University).
+Please join the Harriman Institute and the Arnold A. Saltzman Institute of War and Peace Studies for the launch of Exit from Hegemony: The Unraveling of the American Global Order (Oxford University Press, April 2020), featuring co-authors Alexander Cooley (Director, Harriman Institute) and Daniel Nexon (Associate Professor, Georgetown University).
+Emma Ashford, Research Fellow in Defense and Foreign Policy at the Cato Institute, will join them as a discussant.

 We live in a period of great uncertainty about the fate of America's global leadership.
 Many believe that Donald Trump's presidency marks the end of liberal international order-the very system of global institutions, rules, and values that shaped the American international system since the end of World War II.
 Trump's repeated rejection of liberal order, criticisms of long-term allies of the US, and affinity for authoritarian leaders certainly undermines the American international system, but the truth is that liberal international order has been quietly eroding for at least 15 years.